ifvictr/iora/README.md

 Iora is composed of three components:

 1. A **Twitter app** registered through the Twitter Developer Portal, which is used to access data from the platform
 2. A **Node.js WebSockets server** which interfaces with Twitter’s stream API via a long-lived HTTP connection.
 Received messages are re-broadcasted to all connected clients as WebSocket messages.
-This is necessary because Twitter only allows one concurrent connection per registered app.
+This is necessary because Twitter restricts apps to one concurrent connection.
 3. A **React.js frontend** for music generation and displaying received data

 ### Creating the Twitter app